todbot/blink1/docs/blink1-hid-commands.md

 Communication with blink(1) is done via USB HID Feature Reports. blink(1) currently responds to one feature report, with a report id of 0x01.
+The blink(1) mk3 or greater also responds to feature report 0x02 for certain advanced features.
 This document shows the formats of the feature report data packet sent to blink(1).